PaddlePaddle/PaddleSpeech/examples/aishell3/vc0/README.md

 CUDA_VISIBLE_DEVICES=${gpus} ./local/train.sh ${preprocess_path} ${train_output_path}
 ```

-Our model remve  stop token prediction in Tacotron2, because of the problem of extremely unbalanced proportion of positive and negative samples of stop token prediction, and it's very sensitive to the clip of audio silence.
+Our model removes stop token prediction in Tacotron2, because of the problem of the extremely unbalanced proportion of positive and negative samples of stop token prediction, and it's very sensitive to the clip of audio silence.
 We use the last symbol from the highest point of attention to the encoder side as the termination condition.

-In addition, in order to accelerate the convergence of the model, we add `guided attention loss` to induce the alignment between encoder and decoder to show diagonal lines faster.
+In addition, to accelerate the convergence of the model, we add `guided attention loss` to induce the alignment between encoder and decoder to show diagonal lines faster.
 ### Voice Cloning
 ```bash
 CUDA_VISIBLE_DEVICES=${gpus} ./local/voice_cloning.sh ${ge2e_params_path} ${tacotron2_params_path} ${waveflow_params_path} ${vc_input} ${vc_output}